Merzasphor/MWSE/docs/source/apis/tes3ui.md

 **Parameters**:

 * `text` (string)
-* `isCommand` (boolean): Passing `true` will make the text in the console selectable by using up arrow key.
+* `isCommand` (boolean): *Default*: `false`.
+Passing `true` will make the text in the console selectable by using up arrow key.
 If it is a valid command, then pressing enter will call it.

 ??? example "Example: This example describes how this function behaves with isCommand = true."